Ecwid/ecwid-api-docs/includes/_products.md

 404 | Product is not found
 413 | The image file is too large (Maximum allowed size is 20Mb) 400 | Request parameters are malformed
-402 | The functionality/method is not available on the merchant 422 | The uploaded file is not an image
+402 | The functionality/method is not available on the merchant plan 422 | The uploaded file is not an image

 #### Error response body (optional)